 No Tax on Foreign Income

-Seychelles has a territorial tax system such that a Seychelles resident, including an IBC, is liable for Seychelles tax on Seychelles-sourced income but not on foreign sourced income, i.e. foreign sourced income or profits made by an IBC are not taxable in Seychelles.
+A Seychelles resident, including an IBC, is liable for Seychelles tax on Seychelles-sourced income but is not generally liable to Seychelles tax on foreign-sourced income or profit.

 Ease of Operation